aminahol/Africa-s-Healthcare-Crises/README.md

 - Deaths by age group

 ### 2. Healthcare Access
-- Number of medical doctors per **10,000 people**
+- Number of medical doctors per 10,000 people

 ### 3. Geographical & Population Data
-- Country and continent classifications (**ISO 3166 codes**)
+- Country and continent classifications (ISO 3166 codes)
 - World population data

 ### 4. Economic Indicator
-- Health expenditure as a **percentage of GDP**
+- Health expenditure as a percentage of GDP

 These datasets were sourced from **[Insert Data Source]** and were combined for a comprehensive analysis of Africa’s healthcare challenges.

 ---

 ## Data Cleaning and Processing
-To ensure accuracy and consistency, **Power Query** was used for data cleaning.
+To ensure accuracy and consistency, Power Query was used for data cleaning.
 The key steps included:

 ### 1. Handling Missing and Redundant Data
-- Checked for **errors, null values, and duplicates**.
+- Checked for errors, null values, and duplicates.
 - Removed redundant data to maintain dataset integrity.

 ### 2. Filtering for African Countries
-- Limited the dataset to **African nations only**.
+- Limited the dataset to African nations only.
-- Excluded **Mayotte, Western Sahara, and Saint Helena**, as these are overseas territories rather than fully recognized African nations.
+- Excluded Mayotte, Western Sahara, and Saint Helena, as these are overseas territories rather than fully recognized African nations.

 ### 3. Standardizing Country Names
 - Adjusted country names to ensure consistency.